PascalLG/nubo-hs/README.md

 * End-to-end encryption with AES 256 in CTR mode.
 The key is never stored on the server.
 Your data remains safe even if your server is compromised.
 (The counterpart is that this architecture forbids implementation of a web sharing feature à la Dropbox, but I can live with that.)

 * You can add filter patterns (on a computer basis) to avoid synchronising specific files.
 For example, you may want to ignore all ``.o`` files if you happen to compile a C project directly from your nubo drive.
-Or you may not want to share files between your personal and your business computers, except for that folder with very personal content.
+Or you may want to share files between your personal and your business computers, except for that folder with very personal content.

 * Unlike other similar applications, the nubo configuration is not stored globally but in a hidden file in each nubo drive.
 This means you can have as many nubo drives as you want on your computer, each synchronising with a different server.